Noah's Arc (TV series): Development

 The idea for Noah's Arc originated in 2003 when Patrik-Ian Polk attended a Los Angeles Black gay pride club event.
-The experience inspired Ian-Polk to write the series that was centered around the lives of Black gay men.
+The experience inspired Polk to write the series that was centered around the lives of Black gay men.
 The original one-hour pilot was produced independently and released as a web series in 2004, and to assist in funding each episode, the show was originally envisioned as a DVD subscription series.
 After the web series was well received, the series was picked up by Logo TV as a half-hour series.
 During production of the pilot episode, Rodney Chester – who portrays Alex in the show – used his own truck as a makeshift hair, make-up and dressing room.
 After the pilot episode was well received at film festivals and independent screenings, the series was picked up by MTV-affiliated cable network Logo as a half-hour series.
 The pilot, "My One Temptation", was re-written and re-shot as a two-part premiere episode, and Noah's Arc became LOGO's first scripted series.

 Executive producer Dave Mace served as the series' showrunner, with Patrik-Ian Polk and Carol Ann Shine as series' co-executive producers.
 Pamela Post, Noreen Halpern, Eileen Opatut, and John Morayniss also served as executive producers for the second season.